-- 3.2.4 Accused persons or defendants in criminal proceedings - 3.2.5 Other agencies according to purpose and legal status - 3.3 Upon receipt from a third party of a bona fide request for the release of data, the data controller shall: - 3.3.1 Not unduly obstruct a third party investigation to verify the existence of relevant data. - 3.3.2 Ensure the retention of data which may be relevant to a request, but which may be pending application for, or the issue of, a court order or subpoena.
-A time limit shall be imposed on such retention, which will be notified at the time of the request. - 3.3.3 A time limit could apply providing reasonable notice was issued to the agent, prior to the destruction of the held data, (e.g. a time limit was about to expire). - 3.4 In circumstances outlined below, (requests by plaintiffs, accused persons or defendants) the data controller, or nominated representative, shall: - 3.4.1 Be satisfied that there is no connection with any existing data held by the police in connection with the same investigation. - 3.4.2 Treat all such enquiries with strict confidentiality. - 3.5 The release of data to the police is not restricted to the civil police but could include, (for example) British Transport Police, Ministry of Defence Police, Military Police, etc. (It may be appropriate to put in place special arrangements in response to local requirements). - 3.6 Aside from criminal investigations, data may be of evidential value in respect of civil proceedings or tribunals.
+- 40.6.
+Identification of witnesses - 40.7.
+Third parties, which are required to show adequate grounds for disclosure of data within the above criteria, may include, but are not limited to: - 40.8.
+Police - 40.9.
+Statutory authorities with powers to prosecute, (e.g. Customs and Excise; Trading Standards, etc.) - 40.10.
+Solicitors Plaintiffs in civil proceedings - 40.11.
+Accused persons or defendants in criminal proceedings - 40.12.
+Other agencies according to purpose and legal status - 40.13.
+Upon receipt from a third party of a bona fide request for the release of data, the data controller shall: - 40.14.
+Not unduly obstruct a third party investigation to verify the existence of relevant data. - 40.15.
+Ensure the retention of data which may be relevant to a request, but which may be pending application for, or the issue of, a court order or subpoena.
+A time limit shall be imposed on such retention, which will be notified at the time of the request. - 40.16.
+A time limit could apply providing reasonable notice was issued to the agent, prior to the destruction of the held data, (e.g. a time limit was about to expire). - 40.17.
+In circumstances outlined below, (requests by plaintiffs, accused persons or defendants) the data controller, or nominated representative, shall: - 40.18.
+Be satisfied that there is no connection with any existing data held by the police in connection with the same investigation. - 40.19.
+Treat all such enquiries with strict confidentiality. - 40.20.
+The release of data to the police is not restricted to the civil police but could include, (for example) British Transport Police, Ministry of Defence Police, Military Police, etc. (It may be appropriate to put in place special arrangements in response to local requirements). - 40.21.
+Aside from criminal investigations, data may be of evidential value in respect of civil proceedings or tribunals.
 In such cases a solicitor, or authorised representative of the tribunal, is required to give relevant information in writing prior to a search being granted.
 In the event of a search resulting in a requirement being made for the release of data, such release will only be facilitated on the instructions of a court order or subpoena.
 A charge may be made for this service to cover costs incurred.
-In all circumstances data will only be released for lawful and proper purposes. - 3.7 There may be occasions when an enquiry by a plaintiff, an accused person, a defendant or a defence solicitor falls outside the terms of disclosure or subject access legislation.
-An example could be the investigation of an alibi.
-Such an enquiry may not form part of a prosecution investigation.
-Defence enquiries could also arise in a case where there appeared to be no recorded evidence in a prosecution investigation. - 3.8 The data controller shall decide which (if any) "other agencies" might be permitted access to data.
-Having identified those 'other agencies', such access to data will only be permitted in compliance with this Standard. - 3.9 The data controller can refuse an individual request to view if insufficient or inaccurate information is provided.
-A search request should specify reasonable accuracy (could be specified to the nearest 1⁄2 hour) - 4.0 Secondary Request To View Data - 4.1 A 'secondary' request for access to data may be defined as any request being made which does not fall into the category of a primary request.
-Before complying with a secondary request, the data controller shall ensure that: - 4.1.1 The request does not contravene, and that compliance with the request would not breach, current relevant legislation, (e.g. Data Protection Act 2018, Human Rights Act 1998, section 163 Criminal Justice and Public Order Act 1994, etc.) - 4.1.2 Any legislative requirements have been complied with, (e.g. the requirements of the Data Protection Act 2018);
+In all circumstances data will only be released for lawful and proper purposes.